diz-vara/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 1. Solution Design Approach

-I've decided to start with a simple and straighforward model.
-So, I constructed the convolution network consisting of sequence of 3x3 convoulutions with PReLU activations, BatchNormalizations and MaxPooling layers with moderate increase of number of features.
+I've decided to start with a simple and straightforward model.
+So, I constructed the convolution network consisting of sequence of 3x3 convolutions with PReLU activations, BatchNormalizations and MaxPooling layers with moderate increase of number of features.
-Originally, I planned to play with more sofisticated models at the end, but it appeared that this model works, and I only simplified it a little bit (removed one layer after reducing the image size and replaced two first PReLU activations by simple ReLUs to decrease the number of trained parameters).
+Originally, I planned to play with more sophisticated models at the end, but it appeared that this model works, and I only simplified it a little bit (removed one layer after reducing the image size and replaced two first PReLU activations by simple ReLUs to decrease the number of trained parameters).